Programs/ Primary/ Primary 6 / PSLE Science

 "I knew it was the fur trapping air.
 I just said 'it keeps the rabbit warm.'
 Teacher said I had to say air is a poor conductor."

-We teach the SEAB answer-chain layout — observation, then because, then linking back to the question — drilled topic by topic with marker-style phrasing.
-Then weekly mock OEQs from Term 2, marked the way PSLE markers mark.
-The content was never the problem.
+We teach our structured Science answering framework — observation, then because, then linking back to the question — drilled topic by topic.
+Then mock OEQs from Term 2, set when they will help, marked against the published assessment criteria.
+The content usually isn't the problem.

 Yes — that's my child →